ant-on-sun/CompareUltimate/README.md

 # CompareUltimate

 Web-service, based on java servlets and .jsp, for deploy in Tomcat.
-It compares two uploaded image files and showes as a result first image with red rectangels that mark the difference between images.
+It compares two uploaded image files and shows as a result first image with red rectangels that mark the difference between images.